Sue Green (fencer)

-Susan Green (born 26 June 1950) is a retired British international fencer.
-She competed at the 1968, 1972 and 1976 Summer Olympics.
+Susan Green (born 26 June 1950) is a retired British international fencer who competed at the 1968, 1972 and 1976 Summer Olympics.

+Biography

+Green started fencing in 1965 and in 1966 she won the World Youth Championships at Crystal Palace.
+In 1968 she won the U23 foil title and the senior title at the British Fencing Championships.

-She also represented England and won a gold medal in the team foil event, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+She also represented England in the team foil event, at the 1970 British Commonwealth Games in Edinburgh, Scotland, winning a gold medal.

+Green won the Deprez Trophy (3 times) and the de Beaumont International (2 times) and in 1971 she became a coach at the newly formed Rochdale Fencing Club.